renekreijveld/macOS-Local-Development-Setup/README.md

 # macOS Local Development Setup

+# ATTENTION: DEPRICATED!

+These setup instructions are depricated!
+You can now use my new automatic installer at <a href="https://github.com/renekreijveld/macOS_PHP_local_development">Apache/NginX/MariaDB/PHP development stack for macOS</a>

 After my MAMP PRO setup became very unstable I decided to setup my local development environment different.

 I used various tips and recources from developer colleaugues.